MileHacker Logo

 Power & Mobile

 Canada uses 120 V, 60 Hz, with Type A and B plugs.
 Travelers from countries with different voltage or plug types will need a Power adapter.
-A Voltage converter may be needed for some appliances.
+A Voltage converter may be needed for particular appliances.
 Most modern smartphones are compatible with Canadian networks (GSM/LTE).

 Connectivity Choices